 firstname.lastname@example.org +1 (416) 487-7381 extension 227

 Sue Johnson graduated with a BAH in psychology from McMaster University and a B.Ed from Queens University.
 She has been working in education for over 30 years.
 Her love of children and learning inspired her to become a teacher and pursue a lifelong career in education.
 She began her career at Havergal College under the mentorship of Dorothy Lancaster, the principal, who shared with her the importance of not only enriching the intelligence of a child but nurturing their spirit as well.
-Sue has worked at Fieldstone Day school for 17 years and has seen the student population grow from 8 students to 180 students.
-She enjoys skiing, cycling, and practicing yoga.
-She and her husband enjoy walking their golden lab, Meringue and playing tennis with their two children aged 23 and 25.
+Sue has worked at Fieldstone Day school for 18 years and has seen the student population grow from 8 students to 180 students.

 Managing Director, Admissions and International Programs: Kristine Foy

 firstname.lastname@example.org +1 (416)-992-0187 extension 249

 Kristine holds a Master degree in Teaching from Fairleigh Dickinson University in New Jersey, USA.
 She came to Canada in 1995 with her spouse and young son.
 She is also a Registered Early Childhood Educator with Ontario College of Early Childhood Educators with a post-graduate diploma in ECE from Sheridan College.
 Before joining Fieldstone this September, Kristine has worked in both private and public education sectors for more than a decade.
 Her passion in education spans from early years learning to higher education and her quest for knowledge has led her to pursue and be accepted into the Master Degree of Professional Education in International Education at Western University (2017).